 - 1a) Conduct regular behavioural surveillance among gay, bisexual and other men who have sex with men (at least every two to three years) to track modifiable behaviours driving HIV transmission, including combination prevention knowledge, uptake, access and acceptability, for example, through PrEP cascade.
 Data should be carefully disaggregated to enable equity to be monitored as well. - 1b) Conduct regular seroprevalence surveillance to identify: the prevalence of HIV among relevant priority populations at risk of local acquisition of HIV, the proportion of people living with HIV who are undiagnosed and the factors that may lead to living with undiagnosed HIV.
-Opportunities to collect seroprevalence data on co-infections should also be maximised. - 1c) Work with Ara Poutama Aotearoa, the Department of Corrections, to improve HIV monitoring for people in prisons. - 1d) Ensure HIV surveillance captures the experiences and needs of transgender and non-binary people. - 1e) Increase Māori data sovereignty in HIV-related surveillance and ensure that Māori at risk of or living with HIV are meaningfully involved in the process.
-16
+Opportunities to collect seroprevalence data on co-infections should also be maximised. - 1c) Undertake scoping of options to monitor progress towards the 95/95/95 UNAIDS targets (outlined under Goal 3) and to improve linkage to care. - 1d) Work with Ara Poutama Aotearoa, the Department of Corrections, to improve HIV monitoring for people in prisons. - 1e) Ensure HIV surveillance captures the experiences and needs of transgender and non-binary people. - 1f) Increase Māori data sovereignty in HIV-related surveillance and ensure that Māori at risk of or living with HIV are meaningfully involved in the process.22